Small Intestinal Bacterial Overgrowth: What to Know

 How to Choose the Right Probiotic for SIBO.

-Three types of probiotics can be helpful when treating small intestine bacterial overgrowth syndrome: blended, yeast probiotics, soil-based probiotics, and others.
+Three types of probiotics can help treat small intestine bacterial overgrowth syndrome: blended probiotics, yeast probiotics, and soil-based probiotics, among others.
 There is no one-size-fits-all protocol for everyone dealing with SIBO; you must tailor your probiotic selection to find the one that works best for you.
-To do this, choose one probiotic at a time and monitor how you feel.
+To do this, choose one probiotic at a time and monitor your feelings.

-You should expect some improvements within 2 to 3 weeks of starting a probiotic.
+You can expect to see some improvements within 2 to 3 weeks of starting a probiotic.
 If the first one you try seems helpful, move on to the next one and then the one afterward.

-Remember that you may experience discomfort or bloating after starting probiotics, lasting between 3 to 5 days.
+Remember that you may experience discomfort or bloating after starting probiotics, which typically lasts between 3 and 5 days.
 If symptoms persist beyond that timeframe, you should stop taking the probiotic.

-Aim to take probiotics for at least three months and optimally for six months to achieve the best results.
+Aim to take probiotics for at least three months, and ideally for six months, to achieve the best results.

-If you need assistance managing or selecting probiotics, I recommend contacting an SIBO-informed health practitioner.
+If you need assistance managing or selecting probiotics, I recommend consulting a SIBO-informed healthcare practitioner.

 What Next?